v1.3.0 - Production Ready

 1Quick Start

-Get up and running with PlayaYield in under 5 minutes.
+Get up and running with PlayaYield in under an hour.
 This guide will walk you through the essential steps to integrate ad monetization into your Chrome extension.

 Before You Begin